Making Seamless Repairs to Terra Cotta, Part 1: Restoring in Situ

 Then, they applied two coats of our Potassium Silicate Coating to all the terra cotta units, creating a molecular bond with the substrate.
 The final coating was our Terra Cotta Glaze Coating, which provides a durable, non-yellowing semigloss finish without significantly affecting the substrate’s vapor transmission qualities.

-Once the coatings were applied and cured, they repointed with a substrate-specific pointing mortar that was compatible (in compression strength, flexural strength, freeze/thaw reactions, and breathability characteristics) with the old terra cotta.
+Once the coatings were applied and cured, they repointed with a substrate-specific Pointing Mortar that was compatible (in compression strength, flexural strength, freeze/thaw reactions, and breathability characteristics) with the old terra cotta.

 Repairing these terra cotta units in situ achieved three key benefits: